Elmi67/JavaScript-1/Instructions.md

 * function
 * array
 * if statement (or if/else)
+* JQuery
+* API
+* library

 ### Skills

 * Explain the role of JavaScript in modern web site development.
 * Explain how JavaScript "works:" How do you add JavaScript to a web page?
   What causes the JavaScript to run?
 How does the JavaScript change the web page?
+* Explain the purpose and use of JavaScript libraries such as JQuery.
+When would you use a library?
+  How would you connect it to your page?
 * Add some JavaScript to a web site.
 * View your browser's JavaScript console.
-* Solve a JavaScript problem through your own research.
+* Solve a (simple) JavaScript problem through your own research.

 ### The Rubric